In this article, we will take a look at the List of Accredited Pharmacy Schools that don’t require PCAT in 2022.

 Frequently Asked Questions

-MCAT is harder than PCAT, MCAT questions are more advanced and tougher.
-If you have a good score on the MCAT, there’s a high chance that you are going to do better on PCAT.
+MCAT is harder than PCAT; MCAT questions are more advanced and tougher.
+If you score well on the MCAT, there’s a high chance you will do better on the PCAT.
+The difference in these tests is that the MCAT is required for medical school while the PCAT is required for admission into pharmacy school.

 PCAT is not part of the admission requirements of pharmacy schools in Canada.
 The most important thing is your GPA which must be at least 70% or 2.8 on a 4.0 scale, while schools like the University of Montreal require a minimum GPA of 3.2